drasticactions/RetroGPT/README.md

 ## Setup

+You can download a compiled version of RetroGPT from the Released Packages here on GitHub.

 In order to use RetroGPT, you must edit the included `APITokens.json` file and include your OpenAI Tokens.
 To get those tokens:

 - [Login to the OpenAI site](https://platform.openai.com/account/api-keys), and create a new secret key.